 - 2.4.1.
-This report details the Habitat Creation Site BNG assessment only and should be read in conjunction with the On-site BNG Assessment (report number RVBC-MH-APP-008_01). - 2.4.2.
+This report details the Habitat Creation Site BNG assessment only and should be read in conjunction with the On-site BNG Assessment (report number RVBC-BO-APP-008_01). - 2.4.2.
 Appendix B presents a botanical survey report that informed assessment of baseline conditions of those areas of the Habitat Creation Site located outside of the Site.
+No significant limitations were noted to this survey. - 2.4.3.
+In October 2021, an additional field was purchased for use within the within the Newton in Bowland Habitat Creation Site.
+This purchase was subsequent to the botanical survey undertaken in June 2021.
+The condition for this grassland was assumed based on knowledge of the surrounding grasslands during the botanical survey and the professional judgement of an experienced ecologist with a history of undertaking similar assessments.

-No significant limitations were noted on this survey. - 2.4.3.
-Strategic significance was assigned into the category 'Area/ compensation not in local strategy/ no local strategy' on a precautionary basis. - 2.4.4.
+- 2.4.4.
+Two areas of modified and other neutral grassland were present to the south of the river within the Habitat Creation Site.
+Due to inaccessibility to this area, their condition was assumed based on knowledge of the grasslands within the rest of the site. - 2.4.5.
+Strategic significance was assigned into the category 'Area/ compensation not in local strategy/ no local strategy' on a precautionary basis. - 2.4.6.
 The post development plan (Figure 3) has been devised to outline proposals for habitat creation.
-An accompanying outline long term habitat management plan has been produced (Appendix A) providing an overview of intended creation and management methods, which will be developed as detailed proposals for the Habitat Creation Site emerge (e.g. landscape planting plans). - 2.4.5.
-It has been assumed that habitats in the Habitat Creation Site will reach good condition, based on the implementation of the outline long term habitat management plan (Appendix A). - 2.4.6.
+An accompanying outline long term habitat management plan has been produced (Appendix A) providing an overview of intended creation and management methods, which will be developed as detailed proposals for the Habitat Creation Site emerge (e.g. landscape planting plans). - 2.4.7.
+It has been assumed that habitats in the Habitat Creation Site will reach good condition, based on the implementation of the outline long term habitat management plan (Appendix A). - 2.4.8.
 Due to uncertainty in project programme at the time of writing, it is assumed that there will be no temporal advance or delay in habitat creation works.